 Black gram is exported to Japan to make black gram seed sprouts.
 (PROTA)

-Pods and foliage can be used to supplement cattle feed or as forage-pods feed to cattle after grain is removed.
+The Pods and foliage (leaves) can be used to supplement cattle feed or used as forage-pods to feed to cattle after the black seed is removed.

 Black Gram Flour is used as a substitute for soap.
 It makes the skin soft and smooth (PROTA)